Myolie Wu: Acting

 Wu took another step in her acting career in 2009 by filming her first Mainland drama Beauty's Rival in Palace, in which she guest-starred in for five episodes and was once again paired with Feng Shao Feng.
 The drama achieved a high viewership rating and her performance was well-praised.
-She continued to film her second Mainland series Happy Mother-in-Law, Pretty Daughter-in-Law as lead actress the same year and gained widespread popularity in Mainland China.
+She continued to film her second Mainland series Happy Mother-in-Law, Pretty Daughter-in-Law as lead actress the same year and gained widespread popularity in mainland China.

 She also filmed her third Mainland drama Racecourse alongside boyfriend Bosco Wong in late 2010.
 The series was their third collaboration portraying a couple.

 In 2011, Wu starred in TVB dramas The Rippling Blossom, Ghetto Justice, and Curse of the Royal Harem and all three series were listed as Top 5 in viewership ratings of the year.
 She was crowned "TV Queen" at the 2011 TVB Anniversary Awards after being awarded Best Actress in a Leading Role for her role in Curse of the Royal Harem and My Favorite Female Character for her role in Ghetto Justice.
 She was also voted by the audience as the Most Extraordinary Elegant Actress (Bosco Wong won the male equivalent) during the awards, making her the first ever TVB actress to win 3 awards at the same award ceremony.

-By the summer of 2015, after 16 years with TVB, Wu decided not to renew her contract with TVB to explore new prospects.
-Despite former TVB actors heavily critical of TVB's treatment towards their stars, she only offered her gratitude and bid farewell to the station.
-With the support of her fellow TVB actresses, Wu opened a bridal studio business as part of her venture into business.
+In 2015, Wu decided not to renew her contract with TVB, and signed with GME China.

+With the support of her fellow actresses, Wu opened a bridal studio business as part of her venture into business.